 Each passing year, the number of e-bills and e-invoices grows exponentially by 10% to 20%.
 It is predicted to hit the 30 billion mark within the year.
 Unlike paper invoices, electronic invoices are a lot easier to create and send, and receiving payments is often instantaneous.
 Using online payment platforms such as PayPal or Payoneer enables one to create an invoice within the site and send it to the recipient, who can, in turn, pay for it at the click of a button.
 Some of these providers, such as PayPal, keep track of all your invoices and which clients you send them to.
 This enables it to create relevant invoice numbers automatically.

 Apart from these online payment platforms, you can also take a look at some of the best online invoicing platforms.
-Let’s take a sneak peek into some of them:
+Let’s take a sneak peek at some of them:

 If you never thought you could create a professional invoice using a free tool such as Google Docs, then you are wrong.
 Unlike Microsoft Word, Google Docs is entirely free to use, and what’s more, it has numerous templates that you can use, including invoicing.